lucianli123/is310-culture-as-data-2024/_materials/introducing_humanities_computing/01-course-tools.md

 ## VS Code

 We will be using Visual Studio Code (VS Code) as our primary code editor for this course.
-You can download VS Code here [https://code.visualstudio.com/](https://code.visualstudio.com/) ~~though I would highly recommend you download the `Insiders Edition` [https://code.visualstudio.com/insiders/](https://code.visualstudio.com/insiders/)~~.
-You should be able to use the link above to download VS Code for Windows, Mac, and Linux.
+You can download VS Code here [https://code.visualstudio.com/](https://code.visualstudio.com/)

 Like GitHub and Co-Pilot, VS Code is also owned by Microsoft, which is why all three work relatively well together.
 VS Code is something called a Integrated Development Environment (IDE), which is a fancy way of saying it is a program for writing code.
 You can read more about IDEs here [https://en.wikipedia.org/wiki/Integrated_development_environment](https://en.wikipedia.org/wiki/Integrated_development_environment).
 Other popular IDEs include Atom, Sublime Text, and PyCharm.
 While you are welcome to use any IDE you want, I will be using VS Code in this course and I'm not sure that Co-Pilot works with other IDEs, so would highly encourage you to at least test it out.